razlevio/nadlan-scraper/README.md

     1. Clone the repo and open the project directory
     2. Execute in the terminal: pip install -r requirements.txt
+    3. [Download](https://sites.google.com/chromium.org/driver/donloads) the last version of chromedriver for your own operating system
+    4. Put the chromedriver in the folder under the name chromedrive
-    3. Execute in the terminal: python scraper.py
+    5. Execute in the terminal: python scraper.py
-    4. Insert address and time interval
+    6. Insert address and time interval
-    5. Stop the automation with CTRL + C / CTRL + Z
+    7. Stop the automation with CTRL + C / CTRL + Z